v0lt/BaseClasses/Readme.md

 ﻿# BaseClasses (MPC-BE project)

 BaseClasses from Win7Samples with changes from MPC-BE project.

+Windows XP and newer are supported.

 ## Links